woocommerce/qit-documentation/docs/custom-tests/generating-tests.md

 When you include shared setup and teardown scripts, QIT’s lifecycle ensures that:

-- **Shared Setup/Teardown**: Runs once before and after all plugins’ tests in a given run.
+- **Shared setup/teardown**: Runs once before and after all plugins’ tests in a given run.
 After shared setup completes, QIT exports a baseline database snapshot.
 All plugins that `test` or `bootstrap` will start from this snapshot.
 By the time you reach the shared teardown, the environment is restored to a known consistent state, ensuring that the shared teardown scripts always run in a predictable environment.
-- **Compatibility Tests**: In scenarios where multiple plugins are tested together (some with `test` actions, others `bootstrap` or `activate`), the shared setup and teardown scripts apply globally.
+- **Compatibility tests**: In scenarios where multiple plugins are tested together (some with `test` actions, others `bootstrap` or `activate`), the shared setup and teardown scripts apply globally.
 Additional plugins and dependencies in `bootstrap` mode benefit from the shared setup steps (e.g., disabling wizards) without undergoing their own isolated setup or teardown phases.
 This allows for a stable, uniform baseline when testing compatibility among multiple extensions.

 For example:
 ```bash